zacanger/niddesa/text/generated-translations/cullaniddesa/20-sinhala-amazon.md

 No. There is neither selfness nor unselfishness.
-Not scientific.I'm going If it is known, then the doctrine is “Manuwi”, then the root is pure Clean end in the middle perfectly everything with pure meaning, verses Nirvana and Nirvana Gamani Rebates.
+Not scientific.I'm going If it is known, then the doctrine is “Manuwi”, then the root is pure Clean end in the middle perfectly everything with pure meaning, verses Nibbana and Nibbana Gamani Rebates.
 Dekanu, Worm Manuure, Open Manuure, Divide, Manuure, Manuure, Manuure Manurements, Readers.
 “If in some way I know” is something I am If to know, if coming, figuring out, if seeing,